DFKI-Interactive-Machine-Learning/TIML/README.md

 ## Installation

-Create a Python3 environment and install the package from the wheel archive

 ### From source

 Install the needed libraries through the `pip` tool.
 Preferably, to avoid clashes, use a dedicated python environment.